rayrcoder/react-rayr-tab/README.md

 |order|String|the order number of tab&tab panel|
 |tab|String\|React Component|tab content,allow use string or a React Component|

-note: the tab panel content is add inner RayrTabPane component.Is the children node of RayrTabPane component.
+note: The tab panel content is add inner RayrTabPane component.Is the children node of RayrTabPane component.

 ## Note